matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/SQL-Reference/Database-Administration-Statements/grant.md

 ### GRANT Overview

 System permissions are those of the initial system *root*.
 The system *root* can create and delete other *accounts*, and manage *accounts*.
 A system *root* cannot manage other resources of other *accounts*.

+To use `GRANT` to GRANT permissions to other users or roles, you must first have the `WITH GRANT OPTION` permissions and the permissions you are granting.
+Use the' SHOW GRANTS' statement to find out the grant status of your current or another role.
+For more information, see [SHOW GRANTS](show-grants.md).

 The `REVOKE` statement is related to `GRANT` and enables administrators to remove account privileges.
 For more information on `REVOKE`, see [REVOKE](revoke.md).